January 2017 Government Affairs Update

 While NAIOP is not opposed to electric vehicles, we do not believe that the building code is the place to encourage the growth of specific sectors of the economy.
 This language gives preferential treatment to certain technologies and will have no impact on the health, safety or security of the occupants or users of the building.
 NAIOP believes it should be up to the developer or owner, not the Commonwealth, to determine the best way to achieve energy efficiency.

 NEW LEGISLATION FOR 2017-2018

-The new legislative session in Massachusetts begins in January and runs through July 2018.
-Each session, NAIOP works with legislators to file bills that aim to a) eliminate barriers to growth and b) encourage economic development.
+The new legislative session in Massachusetts began on January 4 and runs through July 2018.
+Each session, NAIOP works with legislators to file bills that aim to eliminate barriers to growth and encourage economic development.
 We are now working with legislators to file bills before January 20th.
 A final legislative agenda will be posted on the NAIOP website in the coming weeks.

 Interested in NAIOP’s government affairs agenda?
 Check out the Member-Only Top Issues section of the NAIOP web site for issue briefs, comment letters, and additional resources.
-Would you like to get involved in NAIOP’s advocacy efforts?
+Would you like to get involved in shaping NAIOP’s advocacy efforts?
 We value your input!
 NAIOP’s government affairs committees are a great way to stay informed on the important issues affecting the industry.
 Due to security restrictions, you must RSVP to attend any upcoming meetings.
 New members are welcome (and encouraged)!
 Contact Tamara Small, Senior Vice President of Government Affairs, at (781) 453-6900 ext.
-5. All members are welcome.
+5 for more information.